 Industry

-Pharmaceutical operations
+Pharmaceutical production

 Core challenge

-Production decisions under demand uncertainty
+Production decisions with uncertain demand

 Approach